iq-coryp/documentation-testing/pages/guides/ea-guide.md

 #### Updating Pricing

-Endless Aisle determines displays the price of a product using the request [Getting Product Pricing for a Retail Location](/api/pricing/#getting-product-pricing-for-a-retail-location).
+Endless Aisle displays the price of a product using the request [Getting Product Pricing for a Retail Location](/api/pricing/#getting-product-pricing-for-a-retail-location).

 The following rules determine which value is displayed: